michimussato/OpenStudioLandscapes-Twingate/README.md

 ***

-# Feature: OpenStudioLandscapes-Template
+# Feature: OpenStudioLandscapes-Twingate

 ## Brief

 This is an extension to the OpenStudioLandscapes ecosystem.
 The full documentation of OpenStudioLandscapes is available [here](https://github.com/michimussato/OpenStudioLandscapes).

 You feel like writing your own Feature?
-Go and check out the [OpenStudioLandscapes-Template](https://github.com/michimussato/OpenStudioLandscapes-Template).
+Go and check out the [OpenStudioLandscapes-Twingate](https://github.com/michimussato/OpenStudioLandscapes-Twingate).

 ## Requirements